Chemical mapping of temperate sub-Neptune atmospheres: Constraining the deep-interior H2O/H2 using the atmospheric CO2/CH4: Results and Discussions

 Figure \ref{fig:total_C} presents a comprehensive plot after integrating all the constraints from the \ce{CO2}/\ce{CH4} ratio and each of the mixing ratios of \ce{CO2} and \ce{CH4}, as described in Section \ref{sec: co2toch4-ratio_as_a_constraint} and \ref{sec: species_mixing_ratio_as_a_constraint}.
 Notably in this Figure \ref{fig:total_C}, we can constrain the carbon abundance included in the planetary envelope to within the range of $10-100\times Z_{\odot}$ for K2-18~b, and approximately $40-500\times Z_{\odot}$ for TOI-270~d using absolute \ce{CO2} and \ce{CH4} mixing ratio.
 Particularly, the carbon abundance for K2-18~b constrained within the range of $10-100\times Z_{\odot}$ aligns well with the carbon abundance implied from the CO abundance shown in Section \ref{sec: species_mixing_ratio_as_a_constraint} and Figure \ref{fig:all_species}.

 According to Figure \ref{fig:total_C}, the most probable scenario for TOI-270~d is close to the \ce{H2}:\ce{H2O}=75:25 and [C+N+S]=100$\times Z_{\odot}$ assuming either \textit{A}$_b$=0 (magenta cross) or 0.3 (red cross).
 Although the uncertainty is substantial, the \ce{SO2} mixing ratio constrained from the JWST observation of TOI-270~d by \cite{Benneke-2024_jwst} also falls within this O/H ratio range as shown in the \ce{SO2} panel of Figure \ref{sec: species_mixing_ratio_as_a_constraint}.
-In the case of K2-18~b, two scenarios--\ce{H2}:\ce{H2O}=50:50 and \ce{H2}:\ce{H2O}=25:75, both with [C+N+S]=100$\times Z_{\odot}$ scenarios (represented by blue crosses) fall within the constraints from the photochemical mapping (i.e., thick blue shaded-area).
+In the case of K2-18~b, two scenarios--\ce{H2}:\ce{H2O}=50:50 and \ce{H2}:\ce{H2O}=25:75, both with [C+N+S]=100$\times Z_{\odot}$ scenarios (represented by blue crosses) fall within the constraints from the chemical mapping (i.e., thick blue shaded-area).

 Furthermore, Figure \ref{fig:total_C} reveals some new insights: TOI-270~d can still fit within the conventional solar metallicity framework, depicted by a grey solid line (particularly simulated for various K2-18~b planetary envelope scenarios) in Figure \ref{fig:total_C}.
 If we maintain this framework, TOI-270~d would require a metallicity significantly above 100$\times Z_{\odot}$ value.
 This is corroborated by a red asterisk marker on the plot, representing the retrieved constraint on the metallicity of $\sim$223$\times Z_{\odot}$ from the JWST observation by \cite{Benneke-2024_jwst}.
-However, K2-18~b cannot be explained within this conventional solar metallicity framework.
+However, K2-18~b cannot be explained within this conventional solar metallicity framework (note: a C/O ratio of 0.134--0.138 is required to explain the JWST observations of K2-18~b shown in Figure \ref{fig:total_C}).
 Instead, its characteristics (i.e., thicker blue-shaded region) suggest efficient ice accretion within the protoplanetary disk, implying that planetary formation occurred close to or beyond the ice line \citep{Burn-2024}.
 This underscores the importance of the O/H ratio as a pivotal variable in classifying exoplanets, potentially revealing their original locations of planetary formation.
-By combining this photochemical mapping method with many upcoming observational data, we can determine whether the planet accretes \ce{H2} into the envelope with other elements, or efficiently accretes \ce{H2O} in the form of ice into its envelope, as shown in Figure \ref{fig:total_C}.
+By combining this chemical mapping method with many upcoming observational data, we can determine whether the planet accretes \ce{H2} into the envelope with other elements, or efficiently accretes \ce{H2O} in the form of ice into its envelope, as shown in Figure \ref{fig:total_C}.